 What does your robot development process look like?

 Prototype, prototype, prototype!
 Before diving into the design, we build prototypes of key mechanisms in question.
-They are quick & dirty (nothin' fancy, but they get the job done!), but provide valuable information on the concept's feasibility.
+They are quick & dirty (nothin' fancy, but they get the job done), yet they provide valuable information on the concept's feasibility.

 Don't get behind!
 The six-week build season goes quickly, so when something needs to be done, do it.
 You only compete a few times in the season, so make the most of the build season.

 We use SolidWorks, a 3D modeling software.
 We essentially complete our entire robot design on the computer before actually fabricating any parts (well, we often start fabricating assemblies prior to design phase completion, provided that they have a low risk of their design changing later).
 The reasons why are nearly endless, but here are a few:

 Doing so greatly enables an integrated design, one where assemblies can efficiently coexist.
 The result?
 Compact and lightweight designs.